 User experience along existing greenways trails can be influenced by a variety of factors.
 For wheel-based mobility, trail slope and surface type are major factors that contribute to comfort and access.
 Trail amenities that meet the needs of all trail users are valuable in developing trails that appeal to all users.
 ADA-accessible amenities along the trail network can ensure an enhanced user experience for people regardless of ability level.
-Figure 28 illustrates the varying slopes along the existing trail system as well as the few ADA-accessible picnic tables.
+Figure 27 illustrates the varying slopes along the existing trail system as well as the few ADA-accessible picnic tables.
 Some trails present barriers such as stairs that limit accessibility and are highlighted below.

-A majority of existing trail segments have gentle slopes that people who wheel as a primary form of mobility can traverse easily.
-However, small steep sections along trails can still create barriers due to existing topography.
-Below are the percentages of total trail that are with each slope category:
+A majority of existing trail segments have gentle slopes that are easily traverse by people that wheel as a primary form of mobility.
+Small steep sections along trails can still create barriers due to existing topography.
+Below are the percentages total trail that are with each slope category: